 We are working for the day when:

 The watershed's residents and visitors are well informed on how integral the Bitterroot River is to the Valley's social, ecological, and economic well-being, and make its care and protection a top priority.

 Urban and rural neighbors work together, using science and local wisdom, to proactively and continually maintain and improve water quality in our watershed.

 The Bitterroot River system continues to provide for diverse uses while achieving its potential as a world-class fishery and top-quality aquatic habitat.

-BRWF is the Bitterroot Valley’s local watershed group.
+The Water Forum is the Bitterroot Valley’s local watershed group.
 We were established in 1993 by 5 concerned grandmothers and a Ravalli County Extension Agent who joined together to learn more about our watershed and then decided to share what they learned with the community.
 We have since evolved into a collaborative watershed group and officially became a 501 (c) non-profit organization in 2004.
-Darlene Grove along with Jean Atthowe, Shirley Bugli, Willie Christ, and Millie Sullivan are the founding Grandmothers of BRWF and we are forever grateful for their contributions to the Bitterroot watershed.
+Darlene Grove along with Jean Atthowe, Shirley Bugli, Willie Christ, and Millie Sullivan are the founding Grandmothers of the Water Forum and we are forever grateful for their contributions to the Bitterroot watershed.